Viewed 4732 times

 But, brown rice must be introduced in one’s diet because it is important for the health.

 Soaked and cooked brown rice

-After soaking when the rice needs to be cooked, the soaking water is discarded and 2 ½ to 3 times the amount of water by volume of dry brown rice is added to the rice and it can be cooked in a pressure cooker or in a pan.
-Brown Rice can also be cooked by adding in 5-6 times the water in a pan and once the rice is cooked, drain all the excess starch water and cool in a large plate, where the same is called for in the recipe.
+Soak the cleaned brown rice for some time, discard the soaking water, and pressure-cook with 2 ½ to 3 times the amount of water by volume of dry brown rice.
+If cooking in a pan, use 5-6 times water and once the rice is cooked, drain all the excess starch water and cool in a large plate before using in recipes.
 Brown rice takes longer to cook than other rice.
 The cooking time can be 35-45 minutes.

 How to select

 To soften the rice grains a little and to reduce the cooking time, brown rice should be soaked prior to cooking.
 First clean the rice 2-3 times changing the water each time.
 You can stop cleaning when the rinsing water is clear.
 Then, for each cup of rice, add 2-3 cups of fresh water at room temperature, and soak the rice for an hour or two.
 Drain the water and use as required.